VINXIS/vinxis.moe/src/pages/practice/draft-for-two-people.md

 ---
 <span style="color:red;">THIS IS ALL FRESH OFF THE PEN AND PAPER.
 ALSO uhhh the name's are just random letters rn because of reasons</span>

+Also the colours don't mean anything aside for just differentiating them more easily

 ---

 A partly cloudy day.
 The sun peeks and leaves as the time passes.
 The wind breezes as it lays with its eyes closed.
 The grass is just tall enough to cover it from normal view.